neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 ``@FLOW3\Introduce("PointcutExpression", interfaceName="NewInterfaceName")``

-Although the PoincutExpression is just a normal pointcut expression, which may also refer to named pointcuts, be aware that only expressions filtering for classes make sense.
+Although the PointcutExpression is just a normal pointcut expression, which may also refer to named pointcuts, be aware that only expressions filtering for classes make sense.
 You cannot use the method() pointcut designator in this context and will typically take the class() designator instead.